 In his essay Imagining the Internet: Explaining our Digital Transition, Brewster Kahle, founder of the Internet Archive, explores the different metaphors that we have collectively used throughout the years to try and understand the internet.47 According to him, around 2010 the internet became more and more mobile, and more and more tied to our real identities.
 Around that time, cartoons depicting the internet shifted in tone: the surfers of the 90s became prisoners, bound to their oversized phones with heavy chains.
 As anonymity slowly disappeared, the optimism of the 90s evaporated.

 Today the virtual is not separate but augmented,48 which is maybe why the image of the cloud, hovering above us, overlaid like another layer in Photoshop (or Gimp), continues to stick around (that and the relentless power of marketing).
-As the gap between the cloud and the real world collapses, we have to think differently about the issues and inequalities inherent to both, since we can no longer treat them as independent from one another.
+As the gap between the cloud and the real-world collapses, we have to think differently about the issues and inequalities inherent to both, since we can no longer treat them as independent from one another.
 Consequently, inequalities in the virtual (where we are limited to the possibilities the interface affords us)49 cannot be solved from within it, just as code running in a sandbox cannot affect the system outside of it.

 If Cyberspace was the indefinite space between the nodes, that magical place that existed between your computer and mine, then a digital back-to-the-land movement has to focus precisely on these nodes and their physical connections, the underlying infrastructure, which is overwhelmingly grounded, even if sometimes submerged in water.
 We don't need spatial metaphors, because we are dealing with real, physical space.50 Luckily for us, we have much more experience in negotiating physical space than virtual space.